AdamOlsson/game_engine_cpp/README.md

 ## Refactoring To Perform
 - Refactor RigidBody and RigidBuilder to have the ability to be available at compile time
-- RenderableGeometry should be rewritten using templates instead of inheritance

 ## Known bugs
 - Example 1 has an issue where solving a collision results in NaN, causing the object to disappear